-Effective December 31, 2021, we entered into a coinsurance funds withheld agreement with AEILIC, an affiliated life insurance company, to reinsure a closed block of fixed rate deferred and fixed indexed annuities.
+Effective December 31, 2021, we entered into a coinsurance funds withheld agreement with AEILIC, an affiliated life insurance company, to reinsure a closed block of fixed rate deferred and fixed indexed annuities issued from January 1, 1997 through December 31, 2007.
 The effects of the reinsurance agreement are recorded as investment contracts.
 The following summarizes the agreement at inception:

-I Period Ended December 31,
+Period Ended December 31,

 2021

 (Dollars in thousands)

 Assets received \$ 4,285,065

 Less: Liabilities assumed 4,043,205

 Ceding commission paid 65,000

 Net cost of reinsurance \$ 176,860